lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

 ## Configure MQTT Connector

 The connector in eKuiper can be configured with [environment variables](../../../configuration/configuration.md#environment-variable-syntax), [rest API](../../../api/restapi/configKey.md) or configuration file.
-This section focus on configuring eKuiper connectors with the configuration file.
+This section focuses on configuring eKuiper connectors with the configuration file.

 eKuiper's default MQTT source configuration resides at `$ekuiper/etc/mqtt_source.yaml`.
-This configuration serves as a [base for all MQTT connections](#global-mqtt-connector).
-However, for specific use cases, you might need [custom configurations](#custom-configurations). eKuiper's [connector selector](#connection-selector) further enhances this by allowing connection reuse across configurations.
+This configuration serves as a [base for all MQTT connections](#global-configuration).
+However, for specific use cases, you might need [custom configurations](#custom-configurations). eKuiper's [connector selector](../../connector.md#connection-selector) further enhances this by allowing connection reuse across configurations.

-See below for a demo configuration with the global configuration and a customized demo_conf section.
+See below for a demo configuration with the global configuration and a customized `demo_conf` section.

 ```yaml
 #Global MQTT configurations